Instructions for Concussion and Traumatic Brain Injury Patients

 It is difficult to estimate how many appointments a patient might need for cognitive restructuring.

-First appointment consists of an interview, review of records and formulation of a
+The first appointment consists of an interview, review of records and formulation of a treatment plan: 1.5hrs

-Please bring copies of pertinent medical reports and neuropsychologic evaluation if performed.
+Please bring copies of pertinent medical reports and a neuropsychologic evaluation (if available).

 3 to 4 additional appointments (1 appointment is 2/50 Minute Sessions) with Dr. Markus are recommended.